tapis-project/documentation/source/technical/jobs.rst

            }
    }

 Currently, only the Singularity (Apptainer) and ZIP runtimes are supported.
 For the Docker runtime, applications can redirect their *stdout* and *stderr* streams to a file (or files) in the *execSystemOutputDir* using an environment variable listed in the next section.
 Jobs will treat this redirected output like all other application generated output for later retrieval.

 When specified, both file name fields must be explicitly assigned, though they can be assigned to the same file.
-If a *logConfig* object is not specified, or in runtimes where it's not supported, then both stdout and stderr are directed to the default **tapisjob.out** file in the job's output directory.
+If a *logConfig* object is not specified, or in runtimes where it is not supported, then both stdout and stderr are directed to the default **tapisjob.out** file in the job's output directory.
 Output files, even when *logConfig* is used, are always relative to the ExecSystemOuputDir (see `Directory Definitions`_).

 -------------------------------------------------